xidaniel/Intelligent-Video-Analysis-and-Post-processing-System/README.md

 The model was trained on Google Cloud by using coco-pretrained model.
 I wrote a python module named layout to combine person and screen automatically.

+# What techniques I used
+- Transfer Learning
+- Train model on cloud
+- Contour detection
+- Find the corner vertices of quadrilateral
+- Perspective transformation
+- Tracker
+- Separate image and audio from video
+- Image fusion
+- Color space select
+- etc.

 # Currently result for this project
 Let's see the original video and outputs.